kluctl/www-kluctl.io/content/en/docs/reference/commands/validate.md

 Misc arguments:
   Command specific arguments.

-  -o, --output strings             Specify output target file.
+  -o, --output stringArray         Specify output target file.
 Can be specified multiple times
       --render-output-dir string   Specifies the target directory to render the project into.
 If omitted, a temporary directory is used.
       --sleep duration             Sleep duration between validation attempts (default 5s)